onefoursix/streamsets-old-pipelines-cleanup/README.md

 See the details for running each script below.

-## PREREQUISITES
+## Prerequisites

 - Python 3.9+

 - StreamSets Platform SDK for Python v6.6+.
 Docs are [here](https://docs.streamsets.com/platform-sdk/latest/welcome/installation.html)

- - StreamSets Platform API Credentials for a user with at least read/write permissions for the Jobs to be deleted.
+ - StreamSets Platform API Credentials for a user with at least read/write permissions for the pipelines to be deleted.

  - Before running any of the scripts, export the environment variables <code>CRED_ID</code> and <code>CRED_TOKEN</code>
   with StreamSets Platform API Credentials, like this: